 Nutrition Science Department Faculty Biographies

 Her previous work experience includes seven years of biochemical research at the Wadsworth Center for Labs and Research, New York State Department of Health (NYSDOH).
-In addition, she has worked with the Division of Nutrition, NYSDOH, on participant retention in the New York State WIC program; the Bureau of Communicable Disease Control, NYSDOH evaluating listeriosis in New York State; and the Obesity Prevention Program, NYSDOH, on improving breastfeeding rates in New York State.
+In addition, she has worked with the Division of Nutrition, NYSDOH, on participant retention in the New York State WIC program; the Bureau of Communicable Disease Control, NYSDOH evaluating foodborne illness; and the Obesity Prevention Program, NYSDOH, on interventions to improve breastfeeding rates in New York State.

 Sonya Irish Hauser

 SONYA IRISH HAUSER, PhD, Post-Baccalaureate Program Director and Assistant Professor, received Bachelor’s degrees in Psychology (Houghton College) and Nutrition Science (Russell Sage College), a Master of Science degree in Nutrition Communication (Tufts University), and a Doctoral degree in Food Policy and Applied Nutrition (Tufts University).